TillMacher/apscale_gui/README.md

 - Reverse primer sequence (in 5'-3' orientation)
 - Length of the target fragment (after primer trimming)

-To run apscale, simply select the steps to perform, click on 'Run analysis' and sit back and enjoy!
+To run APSCALE, simply select the steps to perform, click on 'Run analysis' and sit back and enjoy!

 <img width="958" alt="image" src="https://user-images.githubusercontent.com/48299746/172804927-b24730f0-530c-4653-9191-a0970ec95cde.png">

 ## Output

-Apscale will output an OTU table and an ESV table, as well as two .fasta files, which can be used for taxnomic assignment.
-For example, for COI sequences, BOLDigger (https://github.com/DominikBuchner/BOLDigger) can be used directly with the output of Apscale to assign taxomoy to the OTUs / ESVs using the Barcode of Life Data system (BOLD) database.
+APSCALE will output an OTU table and an ESV table, as well as two .fasta files, which can be used for taxnomic assignment.
+For example, for COI sequences, BOLDigger (https://github.com/DominikBuchner/BOLDigger) can be used directly with the output of APSCALE to assign taxomoy to the OTUs / ESVs using the Barcode of Life Data system (BOLD) database.
 Furthermore, the ESV and OTU tables are compatible with TaxonTableTools (https://github.com/TillMacher/TaxonTableTools), which can be used for DNA metabarcoding specific analyses.

 ## Local BLAST